lmao420blazeit/Tribals-Wars-World-Data-Scrapper/README.md

 # Tribals-Wars-World-Data-Scrapper
-Tribal Wars world data scrapper rekindled and updated from the tw_bot repository.
+Tribal Wars world data scrapper rekindled and updated from the old tw_bot repository.
+The purpose of this simple now standalone module is to create a wrapper around the tribalwars world statistics.
 The module is built around a single class 'World', 7 methods and 1 property.
 It uses the world "br130", "pt103" as input.
 It should work for every country.

 There are 5 fundamental data types:
 - object.get_player() -> players json